jesseopdenbrouw/riscv-minimal/README.md

 Simulation is possible with QuestaSim Intel Starter Edition.
 You need a (free) license for that.

-ROM: only a small ROM is available (16 KB).
+ROM: a ROM of 64 kB is available (may be extended).
-RAM: up to 256K bytes using onboard RAM block available.
+RAM: 64 kB using onboard RAM block availablei (may be extended).
-I/O: only a simple 32-bit input and 32-bit output is available.
+I/O: a simple 32-bit input and 32-bit output is available, as is a simple 8-bit UART.

 ROM starts at 0x00000000, RAM starts at 0x20000000, I/O starts at 0xF0000000.

-There are two versions: one version that uses Logic Cell to implement the ROM and one version that uses onboard RAM to implement the ROM.

 We tested some simple C programs.
-It seems that integer, float and double calculations work correctly, as is the sbrk system call for use with malloc().
+It seems that integer, float and double calculations work correctly, as is the sbrk system call for use with malloc(). sprint is tested (also for floating point) and seems to work.
 I/O functions (printf, scanf et al) are not tested.

 Work in progress.
 Things might change.
 Use with care.